-Article 19: Travel Expenses
+Article 20: Travel Expenses

 - 1. Employees shall not have to pay out-of-pocket for pre-approved, work-related travel expenses (i.e., hotel, airfare, Amtrak, car rentals).
 Expenses may be charged to the company, when approved in advance, or may be paid through cash advances, where appropriate (i.e., meals).
 Meal allowances of up to \$75 per day shall be included in any proposed travel budget request, subject to advance management approval. - 2.
+The Company shall maintain a written travel policy, which will be provided to employees as part of their onboarding package.
+This policy shall be included in the Company handbook. - 3.
 If the employee is not assigned the travel directly by their manager, employees must make requests for work travel in writing to their managers, with a comprehensive proposed budget and a detailed proposal of deliverables, editorial or otherwise, including dates.

-- 3. Managers reserve the right to refuse authorization for reporting trips, even if the employee offers to pay for some or all of the travel. - 4.
-Parking and Toll Expenses: The Employer shall continue to reimburse employees for parking expenses and non-commuter tolls incurred during the course of their work assignments (i.e., not for travel to an office, but travel related to work on a particular assignment). - 5.
-After Hours Transportation for Designated Assignments: If Employees are on a designated assignment in the evening (past 9pm local time), the Employer shall provide transportation for the Employee to get to their place of residence (or a hotel if traveling for work) upon advance manager approval. - 6.
+- 4. Managers reserve the right to refuse authorization for reporting trips, even if the employee offers to pay for some or all of the travel. - 5.
+Parking and Toll Expenses: The Employer shall continue to reimburse employees for parking expenses and non-commuter tolls incurred during the course of their work assignments (i.e., not for travel to an office, but travel related to work on a particular assignment). - 6.
+After Hours Transportation for Designated Assignments: If Employees are on a designated assignment in the evening (past 7:30p.m. local time), the Employer shall provide transportation for the Employee to get to their place of residence (or a hotel if traveling for work) upon advance manager approval. - 7.
 Expense Reimbursement: For reimbursement expenses, the Employer shall reimburse the Employees on the next applicable payroll date following the approval of the submitted expense.
-All expenses must be submitted within ninety (90) days of being incurred in order to be approved.
+All expenses must be submitted within ninety (90) days of being incurred in order to be approved. - 8.
+In the case that a bargaining unit employee lives in a state where access to a medical procedure is restricted by law, the Company shall reimburse the employee for one-time reasonable travel and lodging expenses related to receiving the medical procedure.
+The Company shall not reveal communications or records regarding Employee medical requests unless legally required to do so.

-Article 20: Diversity & Equity
+Article 21: Diversity & Equity